goostengine/goost-docs/classes/class_polynode2d.rst

 | *Getter*  | is_filled()       |
 +-----------+-------------------+

-If ``true``, draws polygons with a solid color.
+If ``true``, draws outlines with a solid color.
 Does not have an effect on polylines.

 ----